Spreading Dayflower, Climbing Dayflower

 The genus, Commelina Plum. ex L., was described by Carl von Linnaeus in the first edition of Species Plantarum in 1753.
 Mr. Linnaeus gives credit to Charles Plumier for naming the genus.

-Plants of the World Online list 199 species in the Commelina genus (as of when I last updated this page on 3-4-21).
+As of 11-16-21 when this page was last updated, Plants of the World Online list 199 species in the Commelina genus.
 It is a member of the plant family Commelinaceae with 39 genera.
-Those numbers could change as updates are made (and likely will).
+Those numbers could change as updates are made on POWO.

 Steyermark’s Flora of Missouri indicates the geographic origin of C. diffusa is poorly understood and many botanists question whether or not it is a native of North America.
 Although the above map shows it is an introduced species from the United States down into South America, it could very well be a native species in some areas.
 Steyermark’s further says the species has many characteristics of introduced weeds, but it has been recognized in Missouri since the early 1800’s suggesting it is a “disturbance-adapted” native.
 There are MANY species of plants that are considered native to most of the world making one wonder where they actually began.